 Over the years Malaga is becoming so popular, increasing the flow of tourists from everywhere.
 The Andalucian port of Malaga is always crowded with cruises coming every day.
-Most of the Tourists just stroll around the city of the Capital of Andalusia, without thinking about the courtyard.
+Most of the Tourists just stroll around the city of the Capital of Angidalusia, without thinking about the courtyard.
 We have tried to highlight some of the best Malaga day trips.

 In this post we put together 13 Malaga day trips, touching the hidden gems of Andalusia, located close to Regional Capital.

 Planning some day trips from Malaga by public transport will be a great and cheap idea to visit more of this land.
 We love this way to explore a place that ends up as a good way to save money but at the same time discover the neighbourhood.